Contents

 - Practical Benefits for Professionals

-The TOPODRONE team is expanding its ecosystem of Mobile Laser Scanning (MLS) solutions, making specialists’ work more convenient and efficient.
-The latest updates cover several areas at once: the outfitting of TOPODRONE MLS scanners and the enhanced capabilities of TOPODRONE Post Processing (TPP) software.
+The TOPODRONE team is developing an ecosystem of solutions for Mobile Laser Scanning (MLS), making specialists’ work more convenient and more efficient.
+The latest updates cover several areas at once: the enhancement of TOPODRONE LiDAR systems and the expansion of capabilities within the TOPODRONE Post Processing (TPP) software.

-A specialised vehicle mount has been developed to enable the use of TOPODRONE 100, 100+, and 200+ LiDARs for mobile laser scanning.
-This solution extends the capabilities of handheld scanners, allowing rapid surveying of large linear objects.
+A specialised vehicle-mount has been developed to enable the use of TOPODRONE LiDAR 200+, 100+ and 100 scanners together with Insta360 X5 and X4 cameras.
+This solution expands the operational capabilities of the scanners, allowing large linear assets to be surveyed within very short timeframes.

 The mounting bracket is compact (195×73×28 mm) and features two mounting holes: the upper hole is for a standard screw for a GNSS antenna, while the lower hole allows the camera to be attached to the bracket, which can then be fixed to a survey pole or vehicle mounting system.